-Spark Resistant Construction (SRC) is the technical term for industrial fans typically classified as explosion-proof.
+Spark Resistant Construction (SRC) is used when industrial fans are used in explosive or potentially explosive environments.
 Spark Resistant Construction is an AMCA requirement when dust, fibers, gases, vapors, or liquids could cause an explosion in the case of any kind of spark.

-Depending on the Class, Group, and Division of the explosive environment certain levels of spark resistant construction are required.
+Depending on the Class, Group, and Division of the explosive environment certain levels of spark resistant construction are required by AMCA standards.

 - Level A requires that all material in contact with the air stream be constructed out of non-ferrous materials.
 Aluminum is the typical material used.
 Specialty materials such as Monel® and Inconel® are also appropriate spark resistant materials.